MonashMath/SCI1022/Unix-CLI-move.md

 <img src="figures/unix_file_system.png" alt="" width="100%"/><br>
 Figure 11.
 Illustration of the Unix file system.
 Terminal nodes (also known as leaves) are either files (e.g., `cp`, `ksh`, or `passwd`) or directories (e.g., `lib`).
 Terminal directories are void directories, i.e., directories without files and (sub)directories.
 Later on we will learn commands that will let us distinguish whether a given item of the file system is actually a file or a directory, or to check whether a directory is empty or not.

 > *__Note:__* the `tree` command outputs on screen the directory tree which is rooted at the current working directory.
-If you have a macOS or Linux terminal, run the command to check it.
-Unfortunately, it is not available in the `git-bash` provided by `Miniconda`.
+Run the command to check it.
 If you do not understand the output right now, no problem, you will at the end of this tutorial.

 ## 1.2.
 Files
 <a id="markdown-files" name="files"></a>